 HUBER PREMIUM LAGER – Midwest muck so despicable you’d be better off drinking turpentine and carving holes in your arms with razors.
 Metallic mouthfeel, moldy fruit dirge, and scrawny grain-hop murk plaque wretched trash.

-IRON CITY BEER – Pitiful Pittsburgh puke tastes like metallic (as per name) dreck from hell with its shrill hop flatulence, astringent corn languish, and displaced tartness.
+IRON CITY BEER – Pitiful Pittsburgh puke tastes like metallic (as per name) dreck from hell with its shrill hop flatulence, astringent corn languish, insulting sourdough scour and displaced tartness.
 Nevertheless, the sports-related cans from the ‘60s and ‘70s ought to be worth more than the pearly-headed pale-bodied beer inside.

-MILLER GENUINE DRAFT – Puffy cumulous-headed, cold filtered, canned lager conveys fresh corn waft, nascent unleavened bread dryness, and sour dough frolic, limping to an arid finish underscored by cloy phenol fizz.
+MILLER GENUINE DRAFT – Puffy cumulus-headed, cold filtered, canned lager conveys fresh corn waft, nascent unleavened bread dryness, and sour dough frolic, limping to an arid finish underscored by cloy phenol fizz.

 MILLER HIGH LIFE PILSENER – If you need to have a beer race, see if you could finish six of these sudsy Milwaukee-brewed sugar water suckers in less than two minutes.
 My brother, Mike, and I achieved this feat way back in high school, no problem.
 Pathetic ‘70s trend: Miller was sold in mini 8-ounce 8-packs for poorer dorks.